 Computational and Systems Biology

 Plants can undergo striking developmental changes in response to biotic stimuli.
-We are interested in how the signaling and information flow is established between plants and microbes and in particular how the subsequent mechanical and developmental changes are coordinated.
+The group are interested in how the signaling and information flow is established between plants and microbes and in particular how the subsequent mechanical and developmental changes are coordinated.

-1) Legumes enter mutually beneficial symbiotic relationships with microbes to aid their nutritional demands.
+1 - Legumes enter mutually beneficial symbiotic relationships with microbes to aid their nutritional demands.
 Calcium oscillations have been shown to be key for the activation of developmental changes associated with both bacteria and fungi.
-We wish to understand how these important signals and encoded and decoded.
+They wish to understand how these important signals and encoded and decoded

-2) Stomata are pores formed by specialised cells on the leaf epidermis through which plants acquire carbon dioxide, release oxygen and evaporate water.
+2 - Stomata are pores formed by specialised cells on the leaf epidermis through which plants acquire carbon dioxide, release oxygen and evaporate water.
 Plants close stomata in the presence of pathogens to prevent infection.
-We wish to understand how plants control this biomechanical closure.
+The group wish to understand how plants control this biomechanical closure

 Plant Cell 28 p610-5